maeesa-ali/team_23_pixelpals/README.md

 Term 2 Roles

-(To be confirmed and may differ from Term 1 roles)
+(May differ from Term 1 roles and will be updated during Term 2)

 Maeesa –